Back to Blog

 Winter Tires: The Gold Standard for Cold Climates

 Dedicated winter tires are the safest choice for harsh winters.
 They use special rubber compounds that remain flexible below 7°C and feature aggressive tread patterns designed for snow and ice.
 Winter tires provide significantly better stopping distance and traction than all-weather tires.
 Many Canadian provinces legally require winter tires during winter months.
+If this is part of your decision process, Why You Should Always Replace All Four Tires on an AWD System can help.

 Which Tire Type for Your Province